sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 - Each configured Dataspace Deployment Environment must have a running sovity Keycloak DAPS.
 - Each configured Dataspace Deployment Environment must have a running Logging House.
-- To make use of the Data Catalog, each configured Dataspace Deployment Environment must have a running EDC connector with the Broker Crawler Extension.
+- To make use of the Data Catalog, each configured Dataspace Deployment Environment must have configured a running Catalog Crawler (based on the sovity EDC Connector).

 The respective compatible versions can be found in the [CHANGELOG.md](../../../../CHANGELOG.md).